Get personal service, advice & recommendations from Deanna, Becky, Tony or Steve: 1-888-407-3854 or 507-214-3854

 1,617 Testimonials

-What Do Primary or Secondary Medical Coverage Mean and How Do They Differ?
+What Do Primary (aka “First Payer”) or Secondary (Excess) Medical Coverage Mean and How Do They Differ?

-Primary Medical Coverage means your medical bills are paid from the first dollar.
+Primary (aka “First Payer”) Medical Coverage means your medical bills are paid from the first dollar.
 No “coordination of benefit” claim forms need to be filed.
-You need to know that many travel insurance plans with primary medical benefits will still ask on the claim forms if you have other medical insurance.
+You need to know that many travel insurance plans with primary (aka “First Payer”) medical benefits will still ask on the claim forms if you have other medical insurance.
 If you answer “yes”, they will likely submit your claim to your other insurance first and process your claim as Secondary coverage.

-Primary Medical Coverage works best if your medical claim is less than the coverage amount.
+Primary (aka “First Payer”) Medical Coverage works best if your medical claim is less than the coverage amount.
 That’s because your travel insurance will pay the claim up to its limit.
 But, when the Primary travel insurance benefits are exhausted, your other insurance won’t count your deductibles and co-pays as paid.

-For example, here’s what happens if you have a $70,000 medical claim with a travel insurance plan that has $50,000 Primary coverage:
+For example, here’s what happens if you have a $70,000 medical claim with a travel insurance plan that has $50,000 Primary (aka “First Payer”) coverage:

 1. You submit the $70,000 medical claim to the travel insurance.
 It pays $50,000 (its maximum)